 Wave specializes in invoicing, payroll, and basic accounting services.
 Sounds pretty generic, right?
-Well, did we mention that it’s completely free, for both desktop and mobile?
+Well, did we mention that it’s completely free for both desktop and mobile?
 Users also get one of those handy receipt scanners along with top-notch customer service.

 Business Productivity Apps: Email

 This third-part Gmail add-on allows you to schedule messages to be sent in the future (nope, you can’t do that with standard Gmail), send follow-up reminders to yourself, and mark important emails to re-appear in your inbox when you have more time later on.
 You can even choose to be reminded about a follow-up if nobody replies to the initial message.
 Boomerang is free for the first ten messages you schedule each month.
-With the paid subscription, there’s no limit to the amount of emails you can schedule and you gain access to all Boomerang features.
+With the paid subscription, there’s no limit to the number of emails you can schedule, and you gain access to all Boomerang features.

 2. Organizer by OtherInbox

-Organizer sorts through that barrage of promotional offers, newsletters, receipts and business opportunities you receive every day and puts them into designated folders that you create.
+Organizer sorts through that barrage of promotional offers, newsletters, receipts, and business opportunities you receive every day and puts them into designated folders that you create.
 This ensures that the most important messages go to the top of your inbox and stay there, rather than being buried under less important messages.
-You can essentially set up Organizer to only show you the emails you actually need to see during work hours.
+You can set up Organizer to only show you the emails you need to see during work hours.
 So, if you have trouble tracking and prioritizing emails, Organizer could potentially make your day a lot less stressful.

 Business Productivity Apps: Social Media

 Hootsuite allows you to manage multiple social media accounts (Twitter, Facebook, Instagram, LinkedIn) from a single platform.
 You can schedule and automate posts, respond to comments, and filter conversations by keywords or hashtags.
 This will reveal which keywords your followers us when discussing your business.
 Key performance metrics, like engagement, likes, and response time, are accessible as well.
-Hootsuite has a free plan but it’s very limiting in terms of the number of accounts and posts per month.
+Hootsuite has a free plan, but it’s very limiting in terms of the number of accounts and posts per month.
 You can try out its next cheapest plan for free for 30 days.

 If photos and videos are a big part of your social media strategy, InstaSize can help your visual content stand out in terms of quality and structure.
 This app provides original filters and editing tools for creating stunning content for platforms like Instagram, YouTube, and more.
 Though InstaSize’s standard plan is free, its paid plan is extremely affordable and offers many more features.
 You’ll receive ongoing tips and tutorials from social influencers and experts.